BartvanS/War-Thunder-IRL/README.md

 For my own version I 3d printed [this speedometer](https://www.thingiverse.com/thing:3745020)

-#Usage
+# Usage
 Once you opened the solution in VS, press f5 to start the application.
-Select the com port you thing your arduino is connected to.
+Select the com port you think your arduino is connected to.
-Start war thunder and start the application
+Start a flight and start the application

 **TADA!**